IMPLEMENTATION

 The living situations and needs of a city’s residents are vital inputs for designing and implementing successful waste policy.
 Do residents have space at home for 5 bins?
 Do they live in large apartment buildings or sparse homes in the countryside?
 Are they a young or ageing population?
 Such information can provide invaluable inputs that shape policy and public services from waste collection frequency, to source separation requirements and expectations, to willingness-to-pay for collection services.

-1. APPROPRIATENESS-OF-FIT
+1. Appropriateness-of-fit

 Based on case studies and the existing body of research on plastic solutions , Plastic Smart Cities has categorized the core instruments into three generalized implementation phases: near-term, mid-term and long-term.
 Though, as outlined in this section, each city’s local situation and influences will ultimately dictate the appropriate prioritizations with consideration for Appropriateness-of-fit, Ease of Implementation, and Impact.

-Recommended Phase 1 actions (near-term)
+Recommended Phase 1 Actions (near-term)

 • Public Awareness - Develop public awareness campaigns in collaboration with business and NGOs, to change the way that plastic is viewed, used and managed as waste.
 Beach and coastal clean-ups can also increase public awareness and galvanize support across the community.